wren-lang/wren/doc/site/expressions.markdown

 ## Precedence

-When you mix these all together, you need to worry about *precedence*&mdash;which operators bind more tightly than others.
+When you mix these all together, you need to worry about *precedence*&mdash;which operators bind more tightly than others&mdash;and *associativity*&mdash;how a series of the same operator is ordered.
 Wren mostly follows C, except that it fixes the bitwise operator mistake.
-The full precedence table, from lowest to highest, is:
+The full precedence table, from highest to lowest, is:

 <table class="precedence">
   <tbody>